 A juvenile detention centre inmate assaulted another detainee.
 We ensured that he received a very fair hearing.

-A young man showed a taser on a bus, and was then found to have drugs as well.
+A young man showed a taser on a bus, and police then found to have drugs as well.
 See how he fared in Children’s Court.

-Please contact us on (02) 9261 4281 if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons in Children’s Court.
-Alternatively, you can leave us a message through our online contact form.
+Please contact us if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons in Children’s Court.
+Alternatively, you can call us on (02) 9261 4281 or leave us a message through our online contact form.